 Bruce is well known for his good business sense and the ability to make highly complex cases fall into simple issues.
 As an advocate, he is robust and effective, always keeping the interests of his client paramount.
 Generally speaking, he will accept instructions in most commercial and chancery claims with a special interest in issues concerning media law.
 He is currently lead Counsel in a £40m claim against Lloyds Bank Group arising out of the Reading fraud convictions and an international claim by a legacy artist for various IP infringements.

 Bruce will accept instructions in most commercial and chancery claims with a special interest in issues concerning media law.
-Non-contentious work also features in his general practice, and he is Of Counsel to several IP companies and publishers.
-He is happy to accept direct instructions from the client under the bar Public Access Rules or from Solicitors in the normal way.
+Non contentious work also features in his general practice, and he is Of Counsel to a number of IP companies and publishers.
+He is happy to accept direct instructions from the client under the Bar Public Access Rules or from Solicitors in the traditional way.